Ethics and Responsibility

 4. If you suspect that there might be an undeclared conflict of interest attached to the paper (editors might have more information about this than you do so it is best to check).

 We recommend that reviewers should think carefully about their own potential conflicts of interest relating to the paper before undertaking the review.
 They should also notify the editor if they become aware of the identity of the author during blind peer review.
-Additionally, reviewers should be careful not to make judgements about the paper based on personal, financial, intellectual biases or any other considerations than the quality of the research and written presentation of the paper.
+Additionally, reviewers should be careful not to make judgments about the paper based on personal, financial, intellectual biases or any other considerations than the quality of the research and written presentation of the paper.

 Purpose of Peer Review